Buy and trade assets on eToro in a few simple steps

 Risk level

-For example, you may consider allocating some of your portfolio to high-risk, high-reward investments like individual stocks, while also including some low-risk, conservative investments like bonds or cash.
+For example, you may consider allocating some of your portfolio to high-risk, high-reward investments such as individual stocks while also including some low-risk, conservative investments such as bonds or cash.

 Are you comfortable with the ups and downs of the stock market, or do you prefer safer, more stable investments?
 By understanding your investment goals and risk tolerance, you can create a plan that suits your needs and helps you achieve your financial goals.

-Next, you’ll want to consider your risk tolerance, or the amount of risk you are willing to take on in your investments before becoming uncomfortable.
+Next, consider your risk tolerance, or the amount of risk you are willing to take on in your investments before it becomes uncomfortable.

 • Age